 Installation

 • /libs/windows/x86-64 - Windows x86-64 OS libraries

-Language specific wrappers can be found in /libs/OS/ARCHITECTURE/wrappers/LANGUAGE.
-These allow users to use programming languages such as Java or Python to create their own applications that use the Glasswall Engine.
+Language specific wrappers can be found in /libs/OS/ARCHITECTURE/sdk_editor_wrappers and /libs/OS/ARCHITECTURE/sdk_word_search_wrappers.
+These allow users to use a wider range of programming languages for their own applications that use the Glasswall engine.
+Wrappers are available for:

 General Requirements

-• The Glasswall libraries: glasswall_core2.dll for Windows OS and libglasswall_core2.so for Linux and Alpine OS.
+• The Glasswall libraries: glasswall_core2.dll for Windows OS and libglasswall_core2.so for Linux.
 These libraries contain the Glasswall engine.

 • The Glasswall camera libraries: *_camera.dll for Windows OS and *_camera.so for Linux and Alpine OS.
 These are libraries used by the Glasswall engine to process specific filetypes.

 • Content management policies that modify the processing behaviour.
-Examples can be found in /config files.
+Examples can be found in /configs.

 • A way of executing the Glasswall engine.
-This can be the gwcli application, or an application written using one of the provided language wrappers, or an application that directly interacts with the Glasswall library.
+This can be an application written using one of the provided language wrappers, or an application that directly interacts with the Glasswall library.

+Installation